 Puzzles From the Past - Trunk Manual

 This trunk is designed to examine Native American topics as it introduces middle school students to basic archeological concepts such as observation and inference, classification, research and time lines, and ethnographic sources.
 The lessons are designed to stand alone.
 For example, it is not necessary to complete lesson 3 before doing lesson 4.
 Worksheets, photographs, and other materials needed to teach the lessons are not included in this online version of the manual.
+Connections to the current Kansas curricular standards this trunk correlates with are available.

 Lesson 1 - Archeology, What is it? - Examine Native American objects representative of the Wichita Indians while learning that archeologists study human culture.